zircleUI/docs/docs/api/z-spot.md

 ### Positioning
 `z-spot` is positionated according its parent component (a `z-view`or a `z-spot`).
 Having that in mind, you need to use two properties: `angle` and `distance`.

-To precise an `angle` put any value between 0 and 360 degrees (also, could be a negative degree).
+To specify an `angle`, put any value between 0 and 360 degrees (degree could also be a negative number).
 See the diagram provided.

 <img :src="$withBase('/angles.png')" style="margin-top: 20px; display: block; margin-left: auto; margin-right: auto; width: 50%;"/>

 The `distance` is a numeric value that represent the percentage of distance from the parent component.
 By default the `z-spot` has the 100% of distance.
-That it means that the center of the `z-spot` is placed exactly in the tangent of the parent component.
+This means that the center of the `z-spot` is placed exactly in the tangent of the parent component.

 ### Modifying the size
 By default the diameter of the `z-spot` is `medium`.
 To change it, simply use the property `size` with any of the following values: